MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

 1. When deployment has completed, select **Go to resource group**.
 You'll be taken to your Azure Resource Group, which contains a randomly named **SQL Server** resource created by the deployment.

     ![Picture 3](../images/dp-300-module-11-lab-03.png)

+---

+## Cleanup Resources

+If you are not using the Azure SQL Server for any other purpose, you can clean up the resources you created in this lab.

+### Delete the Resource Group

+If you created a new resource group for this lab, you can delete the resource group to remove all resources created in this lab.

+1. In the Azure portal, select **Resource groups** from the left navigation pane or search for **Resource groups** in the search bar and select it from the results.

+1. Go into the resource group that you created for this lab.
+The resource group will contain the Azure SQL Server and other resources created in this lab.

+1. Select **Delete resource group** from the top menu.

+1. In the **Delete resource group** dialog, type the name of the resource group to confirm and select **Delete**.

+1. Wait for the resource group to be deleted.

+1. Close the Azure portal.

+### Delete the Lab resources only

+If you didn't create a new resource group for this lab, and want to leave the resource group and its previous resources intact, you can still delete the resources created in this lab.

+1. In the Azure portal, select **Resource groups** from the left navigation pane or search for **Resource groups** in the search bar and select it from the results.

+1. Go into the resource group that you created for this lab.
+The resource group will contain the Azure SQL Server and other resources created in this lab.

+1. Select all the resources prefixed with the SQL Server name you previously specified in the lab.

+1. Select **Delete** from the top menu.

+1. In the **Delete resources** dialog, type **delete** and select **Delete**.

+1. Select **Delete** again to confirm the deletion of the resources.

+1. Wait for the resources to be deleted.

+1. Close the Azure portal.

+---

+You have successfully completed this lab.

 You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.